-The Healthcare track promotes technology driven, practical and affordable solutions (like telemedicine, affordable medical instruments and collaborative healthcare management) to address a subset of challenges.
-The track provides access to innovative technologies, processes and ideas.
-Additionally, it facilitates partnerships between Indian government, NGOs and private enterprises to bridge the health care gap.
+The Healthcare track promotes technology-driven, practical, and affordable solutions (like telemedicine, affordable medical instruments, and collaborative healthcare management) to address a subset of challenges.
+The track provides access to innovative technologies, processes, and ideas.
+Additionally, it facilitates partnerships between the Indian government, NGOs, and private enterprises to bridge the health care gap.

-The focus of Health IT program is to develop services and technologies to reduce costs and improve quality of healthcare for the masses.
-These include telemedicine, global standardization and preventive measures.
+The focus of the Health IT program is to develop services and technologies to reduce costs and improve the quality of healthcare for the masses.
+These include telemedicine, global standardization, and preventive measures.

-Remote Diagnosis program will utilize innovative technology to provide health related diagnosis over the internet to remote areas where staffing of medical facilities is difficult.
+The remote Diagnosis program will utilize innovative technology to provide a health-related diagnosis over the internet to remote areas where staffing of medical facilities is difficult.